uchagani/junit-playwright/README.md

 }
 ```

 `PlaywrightConfig` has one method: `getBrowserConfig`.
-Through the `BrowserConfig` you can specify your
+Through the `BrowserConfig` object you can specify your
 playwright-related config.
 The API is similar to playwright-java.
 All the options that you would specify to initialize
-Playwright you can do via `BrowserConfig` object.
+Playwright, Browser, BrowserContext, or Page you can do via `BrowserConfig` object.

 ### Writing tests